The Way Home (2002 film): Plot

+deaf, grandmother (Kim Eul-boon) while his mother searches for a new job in Seoul.

+Sang-woo, a spoiled city boy, is unimpressed by the unsophisticated nature of his poor grandmother's home, which has neither electricity nor running water.
+He acts rudely to his grandmother, ignoring her at times and calling her a byungshin, or "retard," at others.

-One of the Grandmother's neighbors is a hard-working country boy who attempts to become friends with Sang-woo, who declines until the end when he apologizes for making fun of him.
-The other is a young girl who Sang-Woo falls in love with, but she is more interested in the country boy.
+Sang-woo continues to attempt to acclimatize to his unfamiliar environment.
+One of the grandmother's neighbors is a hard-working country boy who attempts to become friends with Sang-woo, but is rebuffed.
+The other is a young girl who Sang-Woo is enamored by, but she is more interested in the country boy.

-The grandmother, who also cares for her old friends very much, lives a simple and humble life.
-Eventually, from constant play, Sang-woo's Game Boy runs-out of batteries so he asks his grandmother for money for new ones.
+Meanwhile, Sang-woo's grandmother is patient and hardworking, spending her time caring for her melons and attempting to care for Sang-woo despite his disdain.
+Sang-woo's Game Boy runs out of batteries so he asks his grandmother for money for new ones.
 But she is poor and has none.
-Selfishly he teases her, and in an intolerant manner throws away her shoes, breaks one of her vases and draws graffiti on her house walls.
+But when she has none, in an effort to coerce her, Sang-woo insults her, throws away her shoes, breaks one of her vases, and draws graffiti on her house walls.

-When this fails to get money from his grandmother, Sang-woo steals her ornamental hairpin to trade for batteries.
-He then goes off to find the shops.
-When he finally finds the right place he attempts to trade the silver hairpin but instead of getting batteries the shop keeper, who happens to be his grandmother's friend, hits him on the head and sends him home.
+When this plan fails to extract money from his grandmother, Sang-woo steals her ornamental hairpin to trade for batteries.
+He attempts to trade the silver hairpin at a local shop but the shopkeeper, a friend of his grandmother's, hits him on the head and sends him home.

-One day Sang-woo demands Kentucky Fried Chicken.
-But as the grandmother only understands "chicken", she takes some of her melons and trudges off to the market to buy a chicken.
-Bringing back a live one in the rain, she prepares a home-made boiled chicken instead of fried chicken.
-When Sang-woo wakes up he sees the boiled chicken he gets angry, throwing the food away and cries.
-Later in the night he finishes the food because he is hungry.
+Sang-woo complains about eating home-cooked food and demands his grandmother provide him with Kentucky Fried Chicken.
+In a well-intended but misunderstood attempt to please him, she purchases a live chicken from the market and prepares a home-made boiled chicken dish for Sang-woo.
+When Sang-woo sees it he becomes upset and cries.
 The next morning, his grandmother becomes ill.
 Sang-woo serves her the remaining chicken while caring for her.
-He also gave back his grandmother’s ornamental hairpin.
+He also returns his grandmother's hairpin.